...

 How effective is Brainspotting online?

 Brainspotting is very effective online over the telephone or video session.
+The same steps are followed in the brainspotting session whether online or in person.
 There are many benefits to doing online Brainspotting such as:

 • The convenience and comfort of being in your own space